Think of a topic that you deeply care about. That you advocate for. Or argue with others who have a different viewpoint.

 Dream on, hippy, dream on.

-The post "What Your Group’s Passionate Arguments Look Like" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2016/03/passionate-arguments/) on March 29, 2016.
+The post "What Your Group’s Passionate Arguments Look Like" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2016/03/passionate-arguments/) on March 29, 2016.